Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 • royal - has large luxurious flowers and low stems;

-• angel - similar to the royal, but much smaller in size;
+• angel - similar to the royal one, but much smaller in size;

-• ivy (ampel) - resembles ivy in the form of leaves, flowers are simple or double, with a long peduncle;
+• ivy-leaved (ampeloid) - resembles ivy in the shape of the leaves, the flowers are simple or double, with a long peduncle;

-• fragrant - valued for the unusual aroma of foliage from which essential oils are made.
+• fragrant - valued for the unusual aroma of the foliage from which essential oils are made.

 • How not to confuse

-It is rather difficult to confuse geranium with pelargonium, as they have many differences, ranging from the color and shape of the flower to their different arrangement.
+It is quite difficult to confuse geranium with pelargonium, since they have many differences, ranging from the color and shape of the flower to their different arrangement.
 To be sure to distinguish flowers from each other, you can use the table:

 GeraniumPelargonium